chittycorp/chittyforce/README.md

-# ChittyWorkforce - Human x AI Management System
+# ChittyForce - Human x AI Management System

 ## Overview
-ChittyWorkforce is the AI Resources department managing all AI executives and agents within the ChittyOS ecosystem.
+ChittyForce is the AI Resources department managing all AI executives and agents within the ChittyOS ecosystem.
 It provides synchronization, deployment, and management capabilities for the AI C-Suite and specialized agents.

 ## AI Executives
 - **CEO** (Cloudeo) - Chief Executive Officer (Human X AI)